 - Support yourself physically, mentally and emotionally.
 Addiction takes its toll on everyone involved.
 Bear that in mind and keep yourself healthy.
 Eat well, exercise and make time for fun.
 Don’t get so bogged down in your loved one’s issues that you can’t see a way forward for yourself.
 You need to be in peak condition for both your journeys ahead.

-If you’re worried about how to approach someone close to you and don’t know how to speak to them about their Subutex addiction, call us here at 12 Keys Rehab any time of the day or night for advice.
+If you’re worried about how to approach someone close to you and don’t know how to speak to them about their Subutex abuse.
+Help is available 24/7 call this number for a free personal consultation 866-480-4328.

 How Do You Safely Detox from Subutex?